 - Anyone who needs to learn to troubleshoot three-phase motor circuits and their controls

-- Learning skills that are directly transferrable to the workplace
+- Learning skills that are directly transferable to the workplace

-- Worldwide use: simulations on resources provided for NEMA and IEC electrical standards
+- Worldwide use: simulations on resources provided for NEMA and IEC electrical standard

 To get the most out of this program, users should have a basic knowledge of electrical theory and should have completed the Troubleshooting Electrical Circuits program.